 So you came here looking for the Best Graphics Card under 400 Dollars and guess what?
 You did the right thing visiting this post.
 Here, you will get to know a few new things about the GPUs and we will pick the best GPU under 400 dollars among a list of GPUs so you don’t have to struggle to make a decision.
 Yeah, we try to make your life easier 😉

 Before we come to our main agenda, let’s just shed some light on basic things.
 We usually use GPU (graphics processing unit) and graphics card interchangeably, which is wrong from the technical perspective.
-GPU is the chip which is attached in the motherboard along with CPU.
-However, a graphics card is a separate and additional motherboard which is dedicated to the GPU only, here you won’t find a CPU.
+GPU is the chip that is attached to the motherboard along with the CPU.
+However, a graphics card is a separate and additional motherboard that is dedicated to the GPU only, here you won’t find a CPU.

 A motherboard with CPU and GPU is mandatory for any pc or laptop, while a graphics card is totally optional depending on your requirement.
 Gaming modern and high-end titles, crypto mining, high-resolution video editing, and rendering, CAD drawing, etc. are some specialized purposes when you need an additional graphics card other than the already installed GPU in your motherboard.

 In short, a graphics card is never essential if you’re using your pc/laptop for normal day-to-day things like browsing the internet, emailing, working in MS office, listening to music, and viewing videos, your preinstalled GPU on the main motherboard is enough to handle those tasks efficiently.

-If you want a GPU for casual gaming, you should check out these GPUs under $100, GPUs under $200, and GPUs under $300.
+If you want a GPU for casual gaming, you should check out the GPUs under $100 and GPUs under $200.
 But, if you are a serious gamer and care about those wins then keep reading because here we find and review the Best Video Card under 400 bucks that will give you the JUICE!

 Best Graphics Card under 400 Dollars Reviewed